 These numbers are accurate as of June 2018.
 For more information about these results, please contact us.

 The Pride National Summary for a particular school year is a compilation of all the data collected during that school year.
 The number of states and the number of questionnaires from each state will vary from year to year.
 While sampling is done to prevent any one state from overwhelming the summary, Pride does not claim that the results are statistically representative of the nation as a whole.
 However, historically the results from the Pride National Summary have tracked within a few (typically 2 to 3) percentage points of the results from the National Institute on Drug Abuse annual survey which is a nationally representative study.
 Click here to access the 2017 PRIDE Survey Fact Sheet.
+Click here to access the 2017-18 Executive Summary.
+Click here to access the 2017-19 Standard Report.

 The participating districts in this survey are: Centerburg Danville East Knox Fredericktown Knox County Career Center Learning Center Mount Vernon